jez/blog/source/_posts/2017-07-16-haskell-development-with-neovim.markdown

 - syntax highlighting & indentation (**[haskell-vim][]**)
 - auto-formatting & style (**[hindent][], [stylish-haskell][]**)
-- quickfix and sign column icons (**using [ale][]**) for:
+- quickfix and sign column support (**using [ale][]**) for:
   - linter style suggestions (**hlint**)
   - compiler errors and warnings (**ghc-mod**)
 - Type inspection, REPL integration, and more! (**[intero-neovim][]**)

-If you just want to browse the final configuration for these plugins and tools, skip to the bottom.
+To keep things concise, I've moved all the relevant configuration to the end of the post.
 For now, let's start at the top.

 <!-- TODO(jez) Demonstrate everything with an asciicast -->